-(b) Service Code(s) (c) Relationship to employer, employee organization, or person known to be a party-in-interest by the plan.
+(b) Service Code(s) (C) Relationship to employer, employee organization, or person known to be a party-in-interest by the plan.
 If none, (e) Did service provider receive indirect compensation? (sources other than plan or plan sponsor) (f) Did indirect compensation include eligible indirect compensation, for which the plan received the required disclosures? (g) Enter total indirect compensation received by service provider excluding eligible indirect compensation for which you answered "Yes" to element (f).
-If none, enter -0 29 50 NONE 79389 Yes 🗌 No 🗙 Yes 🗌 No 🗌 Yes 🗌 No 🗌
+If none, enter -0 29 50 NONE 118398 Yes 🗌 No 🗙 Yes No Yes  No 🗍 (a) Enter name and EIN or address (see instructions)